Homemade Fudge Brownies

 fudgy brownies cut into squares and one positioned to see the inside of the brownie

 It has been a very long time that I’ve been making brownies from scratch.
-In fact, even before I had a recipe site, I was making brownies from scratch, even though I was making a lot of other things from a box.
+In fact, even before I had a recipe site, I was making them from scratch, even though I was making a lot of other things from a box.

 sliced homemade brownies